kejadlen/alphanote/notes/20200816-grand-central.md

+---
+tags:
+  - restaurants
+---

 # Grand Central Bakery

+## 2020.09.05

+- **Cheddar Egg Biscuit**: A more manageable size than the PCC breakfast biscuit, and better cheese as well.

+## 2020.08.16

 - **Cheddar Egg Biscuit**: Classic.
 We like to eat this as a half-biscuit and an open-faced sandwich.